 The International Civil Aviation Organisation (ICAO) established in 1991 an international system for volcano watch called IAVW, the International Airways Volcano Watch, responsible for a coordinated monitoring, detection, tracking and alerting service for aviation.
-The IAVW comprises observations of volcanic ash from selected observatories and other organisations, from satellites and from pilot reports.
+The IAVW comprises observations of volcanic activity from selected observatories and other organizations, from satellites and from pilot reports.
+Due to the large amount of unmonitored or insufficiently monitored volcanos, the reports from bypassing aircraft are an important source of initial and detailed information on volcanic activity.

-Nine selected Volcanic Ash Advisory Centres (VAAC) around the world are responsible for advising Meteorological Watch Offices (MWO) and international aviation via the Aeronautical Information Services (AIS) of the location and expected movement of clouds of volcanic ash.
-Based on this advice, the MWO issues warnings in the form of SIGMET messages and the AIS issues NOTAMs or ASHTAMs containing longer term forecasts of VA dispersion as well as information on the establishment of a volcanic ash danger area and associated airspace restrictions or closure.
+Nine-selected Volcanic Ash Advisory Centres (VAAC) around the world are responsible for advising Meteorological Watch Offices (MWO) and international aviation via the Aeronautical Information Services (AIS) of the location and expected movement of clouds of volcanic ash.
+Based on this advice, the MWO issues warnings in the form of SIGMET3 messages and the AIS issues NOTAMs or ASHTAMs that may contain longer term forecasts of VA dispersion as well as information on the establishment of a volcanic ash danger area and associated airspace restrictions or closure.

-The 2010 Eyjafjallajökull eruption
+The 2010 Eviafiallajökull eruption